nocomplexity/ArchitecturePlaybook/quality.md

 * [Overview of ISO 25010](#short-overview-of-iso-25010)

-## Templates for better IT Architecture QA
+## Tools for a better IT Architecture

-Reuse of templates means you have more time to spend on the real quality aspects.
-So use the templates below.

-    Risk Assessment Toolkit (source State of California) Risk assessment Toolkit (source State of Oregon) Risk Management Toolkit (mitre)
-    Constraints template

 An architecture checklist helps in the governance process.
 Architecture checklists can become long, complex and time consuming in usage.
 However the aim with this architecture checklist is that it will help you and all your stakeholders involved in a simple way when you are dealing with architecture quality and risk aspects.